-Every year, about 500 non-Chinese students take the Hong Kong O-level Certificate of Education Examination.
+Every year, about 300 to 400 non-Chinese students take the Hong Kong O-level Certificate of Education Examination.
 Were the results of these students to be compiled, they would most likely to be highly alarming (the Examinations Authority has refused to release such results on the ground that examination results are not differentiated along ethnic lines).

 To require non-Chinese students to sit the same examinations in Chinese Language as their ethnic Chinese counterparts is most unfair.
-Although these students are offered French, Urdu and Hindi in order to fulfill the requirement of a second language, without a recognized qualification in the Chinese language which is an official languages, they face grave difficulties in further education and in career development.
+Although these students are offered French, Urdu and Hindi in order to fulfill the requirement of a second language, without a recognized qualification in the Chinese language which is an official languages, they face grave difficulties in further ducation and in career development.

-Annually, fewer than 20 non-Chinese students are admitted to Form Six among the 500 HKCEE students who study in Government/Government Aided/Government Direct Subsidized schools and fewer than five to tertiary education, truly disheartening figures when seen as a proportion of the total number.
+Annually, fewer than 20 non-Chinese students are admitted to Form Six among the few hundreds

+HKCEE students who study in Government/Government

+Aided/Government Direct Subsidized schools and fewer than five to tertiary education (Last academic year, there were only 3 NCS students from public schools got admitted to University, for example), truly disheartening figures when seen as a proportion of the total number.

-The majority of the ethnic minority students cannot consider vocational training either for their competency in Chinese language is often lower than that required by the VTC/IVE or Project Yi Jin.
+The majority of the ethnic minority students cannot consider vocational training either for their competency in Chinese language is often lower than that required by the VTC/IVE (even though the VTC/IVE had claimed that most of their courses do not require Chinese qualification /proficiency but in the reality, Chinese is commonly used as the media of instruction in most of the courses.
+For this reason, most of the NCS youths are excluded from VTC/IVE courses both intentionally and unintentionally.)
+There is none of NCS students has been enrolled in Project Yi Jin.
 This leaves them no choice but to opt for positions in the low-skill labor market.
 Yet, even in these positions, they can be readily turned away when prospective employers discover that they have difficulty filling in application forms.
 Ethnic minority youth thus are forced back onto a path well-trodden by their predecessors: low-income and low-skill jobs, often in discriminatory work conditions.
 No matter how hard they endeavor, they are by default, relegated to poverty.